Activation Relaxation: A Local Dynamical Approximation to Backpropagation in the Brain

 Another way to understand local approximations to backprop comes from the notion of the learning channel \citep{baldi2016theory}.
-In short, as the optimal weights or parameters for the network must depend on the final outcomes or targets, any successful learning rule must somehow propagate information backwards from the targets to each individual parameter in the network that contributed to the outcome.
-We argue that there are two primary ways to achieve this. \footnote{A third method is to propagate information about the targets through a global neuromodulatory signal which affects all neurons equally, however because such learning rules do not provide precise vector feedback, the implicit gradients they compute have extremely high variance, typically leading to slow and unstable learning \citep{lillicrap2020backpropagation}. }.
-First, a sequential backwards pass could be utilised such that, during the backwards phase, the activations of each layer becomes a function of the layer above which propagates information about the targets backwards in a layer-wise fashion.
-This approach is taken by backprop, which propagates error derivatives explicitly.
-Other algorithms such as target-propagation \citep{lee2015difference} perform a backwards pass using only local information, but do not asymptotically approximate the backprop updates.
-Secondly, instead of a backwards pass, information could be propagated through a dynamical relaxation underwritten by recurrent dynamics, such that information about the targets slowly `leaks' backwards through the networks over the course of multiple dynamical iterations.
-Examples of such dynamical algorithms include predictive coding \citep{whittington2017approximation,friston2003learning,friston2005theory,spratling2008reconciling,millidge2019implementing} and contrastive Hebbian methods such as equilibrium-prop \citep{xie2003equivalence,scellier2017equilibrium}.
-Both of these methods asymptotically approximate the error gradients of backprop using only local learning rules.
+In short, as the optimal parameters must depend on the global outcomes or targets, any successful learning rule must propagate information backwards from the targets to each individual parameter in the network that contributed to the outcome.
+We argue that there are two primary ways to achieve this\footnote{A third method is to propagate information about the targets through a global neuromodulatory signal which affects all neurons equally.
+However because this does not provide precise vector feedback, the implicit gradients computed have extremely high variance, typically leading to slow and unstable learning \citep{lillicrap2020backpropagation}. }.
+First, a sequential backwards pass could be used, where higher layers propagate information about the targets backwards in a layer-wise fashion, such that the gradients of each layer are simply a function of the layer above.
+This is the approach employed by backprop, which propagates error derivatives explicitly.
+Other algorithms such as target-propagation \citep{lee2015difference} also perform a backwards pass using only local information, but do not asymptotically approximate the backprop updates.
+Secondly, instead of a sequential backwards pass, information could be propagated through a dynamical relaxation underwritten by recurrent dynamics, such that information about the targets slowly `leaks' backwards through the network over the course of multiple dynamical iterations.
+Examples of such dynamical algorithms include predictive coding \citep{whittington2017approximation,friston2003learning,friston2005theory,millidge2019implementing} and contrastive Hebbian methods such as equilibrium-prop \citep{xie2003equivalence,scellier2017equilibrium},which both asymptotically approximate the error gradients of backprop using only local learning rules.